 What Temperament Does an Australian Shepherd Have?

-While they make wonderful pets, it is important for prospective owners to know the temperament and personality of the breed before adopting or purchasing an Australian Shepherd.
+While they make beautiful pets, prospective owners need to know the temperament and personality of the breed before adopting or purchasing an Australian Shepherd.

-In fact, there are many things to know about Australian Shepherds.
-Today, we’ll walk you though the dog’s temperament, personality, living environment and many other dog’s characteristics.
+There are many things to know about Australian Shepherds.
+Today, we’ll walk you through the dog’s temperament, personality, living environment and many other characteristics.

 So, let’s get started.